March 12, 2026 (3mo ago)

 A 3-node WireGuard mesh requires generating key pairs on each server, assigning private IPs, and configuring peer entries — a total of 6 peer entries across 3 config files.
 According to the WireGuard documentation, the entire setup process per node takes just a few commands.

-We've timed this process across fresh Ubuntu 22.04 and 24.04 servers.
-On average, a manual 3-node mesh takes 12-15 minutes if you know what you're doing, and about 30 minutes the first time.
+A manual 3-node mesh takes 12-15 minutes if you know what you're doing, and about 30 minutes the first time.
 Most of that time is spent copying keys between servers.

 On Ubuntu/Debian: